 The wine industry has yet to fully recognize the necessity and potential of enhanced marketing strategies, especially those targeting younger consumers (Figure 15).
-Additionally, reducing production costs has not yet been seen as a significant opportunity by wine producers.
+Additionally, reducing production costs has not Agreement with statements on future measures to market wine ProWein Business survey: All producers and trade, n=2,018 yet been seen as a significant opportunity by wine producers.